 An introduction to processes dependent on the lens as an imaging device, including wet-lab photography, digital photography, video editing and installation-based sequencing.
 The course incorporates the fundamental theoretical, technical and aesthetic principles of working with photography as an expressive medium.
 Assignments include darkroom laboratory work, studio projects, discussions, written analyses, and class presentations.

-This course involves study of the theories and processes of video and audio production as well as other techniques for making moving images.
+This introductory course involves study of the theories and processes of video and audio production as well as other techniques for making moving images.
 It examines a variety of aesthetic, formal, thematic, and technical approaches to composition and artistic expression through moving images and sound.
 The evaluation and analysis of assignments involves group discussions and individual critiques.
-Examples from a spectrum of artists and filmmakers provide a context for understanding the potential of moving images in a variety forms.
+Examples from a spectrum of artists and filmmakers provide a context for understanding the potential of moving images in a variety of forms.

 A chronological survey of the most significant and influential developments in international cinema from the invention of moving pictures to mid-century.
 Emphasis is on pioneering directors and major films.
 This course also introduces the student to film theory along with the major aesthetic and technological developments of the medium.